ZBA calls for Conservation Board input

 “Will any two structures, regardless of lot size, be able to be joined by a deck and qualify as a single residence?” they asked.

-Further, they foresaw implications for “in-law apartments, guesthouses,” Airbnb-type rentals and related uses, and charged the project has a “significant potential for damage to both the community and the town, but most of all, to the environment.”The Current is a nonprofit supported by its readers; please consider a year-end gift.
+Further, they foresaw implications for “in-law apartments, guesthouses,” Airbnb-type rentals and related uses, and charged the project has a “significant potential for damage to both the community and the town, but most of all, to the environment.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.